-No, It’s not some strange new viral dance move you’ve never heard of.
+No, it’s not some strange new viral dance move you’ve never heard of.
 The term “Flashpacker” may owe its origin to a quirky neologism made up by combining the words “fancy” and “backpacker”, but that’s only half the story.

 Flashpackers travel in style and believe in roughing it in luxury.
 They actively seek out unique experiences and define luxury as something more than thread count or shower size.
-The easiest way to spot a flashpacker is to look for the backpacker with the a new laptop and the dirty hiking boots.
+The easiest way to spot a Flashpacker is to look for the backpacker with the new laptop and the dirty hiking boots.

 Flashpacking is a total immersion travel experience.
 It’s what happens to adventurous backpackers who no longer find the idea of sharing a hostel bunk bed appealing.
 It’s choosing the bottle of wine instead of having to share a flat keg with strangers, because you can afford it.

-It does not mean bye-bye backpacker, hello posh-packer, nor is it supposed to be a label describing a specific person, or mode of travel.
+Flashpacker does not mean bye-bye backpacker, hello posh-packer, nor is it supposed to be a label describing a specific person, or mode of travel.
 When we proclaim ourselves Flashpackers and invite others to step up, we mean business (class) baby!
 Okay, not all the time, but what’s wrong with a few creature comforts?

 Flashpackers have an insatiable thirst for excitement and can afford to splash out on spontaneous travel opportunities.
-Oh, and if you were wondering, Flashpackers roam where Travel Agents fear to tread and tourists dare not book a bed.
+Oh, and if you were wondering, Flashpackers roam where travel agents fear to tread and tourists dare not book a bed.

 If you consider yourself a Flashpacker, chances are that you started out as a cash-strapped backpacker.
 Remember that carefree, positive and humble attitude that got you out of that jam in (pick a country, any country)?
 Well, hold onto that state of mind and when things get hectic, always remind yourself that it’s about the journey, not the destination.